laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 This will create a new event class at `app/Events/ChirpCreated.php`.

-Since we'll be dispatching events for each new Chirp that is created, let's update our `ChirpCreated` event to accept the newly created `Chirp` so we may pass it on to our notification.
+Since we'll be dispatching events for each new Chirp that is created, let's update our `ChirpCreated` event to accept the newly created `Chirp` so we may pass it on to our notification:

 ```php filename=app/Events/ChirpCreated.php
 <?php